Websoft9Archive/ansible-template/docs/solution-https.md

 ## Special Guide

-For details on configuring HTTPS pre-conditions, HTTPS configuration segment templates, precautions, detailed steps, and troubleshooting, refer to the [HTTPS Special Guide](https://support.websoft9.com/docs/faq/tech-https.html#nginx) provided by Websoft9
+If it fails to set HTTPS by taking the above steps, please view the [HTTPS Special Guide](https://support.websoft9.com/docs/faq/tech-https.html#nginx) provided by Websoft9, which includes solutions about configuring HTTPS pre-conditions, HTTPS configuration segment templates, precautions, detailed steps, troubleshooting and so on.